Forget Bleeding Edge: Build Yourself a Compact, Six-core PC

 Middle Is the New Above Average

-This forgotten CPUs sector is powerful enough for light to medium editing work, which means that a capable enough system around it will ensure that you’re pushing 100 frames per second in AAA games.
+This forgotten CPU sector is powerful enough for light to medium editing work, which means that a capable enough system around it will ensure that you’re pushing 100 frames per second in AAA games.
 Then, use the money you saved to get good peripherals.
 An IPS screen, mechanical keyboard, and a wireless mouse will make working, studying, or gaming a pleasure.

 Expandability is Key